 Whether a license is required for the export of products, software, and technologies is determined by the item’s classification in combination with the country that it is destined for.
 Where products, software, and technologies are subject to a licensing requirement under the EAR, one of several license exceptions may be available, thus permitting, in some cases, an export, reexport, or transfer without the need to first obtain a license.
 A description of these license exceptions can be found in Part 740 of the EAR.

-In addition to the item-based controls described above, the EAR also, depending on the particular list that includes the individual or entity, prohibits, requires a license for, or mandates additional due diligence regarding exports, reexports, and transfers of products, software, and technologies subject to the EAR.
-The US government has determined that these individuals and entities may pose a risk to US national security or foreign policy goals, or that the end user may divert such products, software, and technologies to a program supporting the development or proliferation of weapons of mass destruction.
+In addition to the item-based controls described above, the EAR also includes end-user-based controls that prohibit, require a license for, or mandate additional due diligence regarding exports, reexports, and transfers of products, software, and technologies subject to the EAR, depending on the particular list that includes the individual or entity.
+The US government has determined that these individuals and entities may pose a risk to US national security or foreign policy goals or that the end user may divert such products, software, and technologies to a program supporting the development or proliferation of weapons of mass destruction.
 The lists include the following:

 Denied Persons List: BIS’s Denied Persons List (DPL) identifies those persons denied export privileges under the EAR by BIS as a consequence for having violated the EAR.
 Persons on the DPL are prohibited from engaging in any export or reexport transaction involving any products, software, or technologies subject to the EAR or in any other activity subject to the EAR.